 Dr Michelle Drage, CEO, Londonwide LMCs:

-“Practices are providing record numbers of appointments and GPs and their teams are under extreme strain as they juggle to maintain safe care despite a shrinking workforce.
-Growing patient numbers and condition complexity, Covid-related increased need, and a trio of vaccines to deliver over the coming months add to the strain.
+“The NHS workforce plan presents an opportunity to look at the factors affecting recruitment and retention, but it must not become a vehicle for swapping GP and nurse roles for cheaper, less skilled ones.
+London’s GP practices are already flat out providing record numbers of appointments and GPs and their teams are under extreme strain as they juggle to maintain safe care despite a shrinking workforce.
+Growing patient numbers and condition complexity, Covid-related increased need, and a trio of vaccines to deliver add to the strain.